Kkthnx-Wow/PetBuddy/README.md

-# PetBuddy
+# PetPartner

-**PetBuddy** is your ultimate companion management addon for World of Warcraft.
+**PetPartner** is your ultimate companion management addon for World of Warcraft.
 Automatically summon and manage random or favorite non-combat pets during your adventures with ease.

 ---